Alexis Ruiz

 Alexis Ruiz (born July 30, 1999) is an American archer who competes in compound events.
 She has won silver medals in the women's team compound event at the 2019 and 2025 World Championships.
+She won three medals, including gold, at the 2023 Pan American Games held in Santiago, Chile.
+She also won three gold medals at the 2024 Pan American Archery Championships held in Medellín, Colombia.

 Career

 In the 2019 Archery World Cup she won a medal in each of the four stages of the women's individual compound event.
 As a result, she climbed to the number one spot in the women's compound world rankings.

 In 2020, she finished in 20th place in the women's compound event at The Vegas Shoot held in Las Vegas, United States.

 Ruiz and Sawyer Sullivan won the gold medal in the compound mixed team event at the 2023 World Archery Championships held in Berlin, Germany.
 She also competed in the women's individual compound and women's team compound events.

+Personal life

+When not competing, Ruiz works as a pediatric nurse.